tc39/proposal-smart-pipelines/readme.md

 ```js
 ...a |> f |> g;
 ```
-When a pipeline head only consists of one item, its parentheses may be omitted, which is the usual syntax from the [Core Proposal][].
+When a pipeline step only consists of one item, its parentheses may be omitted, which is the usual syntax from the [Core Proposal][].
 But this now goes for spread elements too.